djalbat/the-occam-user-manual/getting-started.md

 With the IDE and `open` package manager to hand you are ready to start looking at some Occam packages and projects.
 To begin with, create a projects directory.
-You can call it what you will but here it will be called 'Projects'.
+You can call it what you like but here it will be called 'Projects'.
 By the way, projects and packages tend to sit side by side in the same diretory with Occam.
 To continue, when you have created the projects directory, open a terminal or command prompt and `cd` into it: